swaraj381/countries-api/README.md

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.eu) and you can use an icon font library for the icons.